 To the north, an Altyrian Empire brought order to the chaos as it expanded its borders, establishing its dominance over the lands, beasts, and common man alike.

-To the south, the Ardonian Federation rose from the ashes of conflict, nations standing united with the Templar Order following their victory over the Beast Lords.
+To the south, the Ardonian Federation rose from the ashes of conflict, once-broken nations standing united by the Holy Order of Light's Temple.

 But in the nearby Freelands of Gheran, a different kind of nation was taking shape.
 Across its vast countrysides, no tyrant held control.
 No mystical Order protected its peoples.
 Instead, Gheran nurtured a dynamic unlike any other, one built upon a foundation of 'adventure'.
 Mercenaries native-born and from across the globe gathered to offer their services as hunters, protectors, and more.
 And with matters of justice and security placed in the hands of these soldiers of fortune, the Freelands toed the line between authority and lawlessness.
 Between safety and danger.
 Between civilized society and something much more primal.

 Green hills, tainted by flame.
 Palisades rendered mere splinters.
 A city besieged.
 Denizens filled the streets of Cadbridge, fleeing from the calamity that steadily consumed their city.
-Dozens fled their homes, only to be cut down.
 Buildings collapsed.
 Bridges crumbled.
 The invaders pushed in from every direction, destroying all in their path.
-Meanwhile, the survivors also moved inward, desperately seeking sanctuary in the city's lone stronghold.
+Meanwhile, the survivors also moved inward, desperately seeking protection within the city's lone stronghold.

-But not all sought protection within the stone walls.
+But not all sought sanctuary.
 Two men fought the current, rushing through the streets as smoke choked the night sky.
 Riding the line between youth and experience, the pair moved with an unbridled haste, hands firmly wrapped around their blades.
 Long jacks inlaid with steel.
 Hardened leathers bolstered by plates.
 The uniform of the Cadbridge guard.
 But whilst they matched in attire, there was a marked difference in weaponry.
 One carried the standard arming sword afforded to all guardsmen, but the other possessed something far meatier, far more precious.
 A claymore, lovingly smithed.

 They were fighters, defenders, yet possessed not a single banner nor brand between them.
 Their loyalty was to Cadbridge and Cadbridge alone.
 Yet in their mad dash, one's heart and mind belonged to another.
 The pair split, one banging his fist on every door and window he passed.
 But the other, the man with the claymore, he followed a far more focused path.
 Boots stomping into the dirt, the guardsman expertly navigated the winding and narrow streets, passing by the tightly packed buildings.
 Each was larger, sturdier than the average hut or cabin to grace the surrounding farmlands, but they stood no chance against the terror overrunning Cadbridge.
 Stones would shatter.
 Timbers would burn.
 There was no hope for them.
 Whether the same could be said for those inside was as of yet uncertain.